Guli-Y/NYCtaxifarePredictorAPI/README.md

 output: {'predictions': [11.555]}

-note: trips can be a list of dictionaries, each dictionary represents a single trip.
+note: trips can be a list of dictionaries, each dictionary representing a single trip.